Top 10 Best Houseplants for Low Light

 Why we love it: Air plants add decorative flair to any space.
-They are commonly seen mounted, placed in a terrarium or set inside seashells.
+They are commonly seen mounted, growing in mini planters, placed in a terrarium or set inside seashells.

 Don’t let the name keep you from growing this easy-to-grow, low-light-loving plant.
 It is known for reducing indoor air pollution.
 Keep it in well-draining soil and out of direct sunlight for best results.
 Repot in spring if roots start growing outside of the drainage holes.

 Why we love it: Spider plants come in green or variegated varieties, and often form new plantlets at the end of their long stems.

 Love buying new plants?
 Check out the best websites to order plants online.